 The CMLTM recognizes that a high degree of proficiency in reading, writing, listening, and speaking is extremely important for providing safe Medical Laboratory services.
 Therefore, an appropriate level of language proficiency is necessary to engage in Medical Laboratory Technology practice for the province of Manitoba.

-An applicant for registration as a Medical Laboratory Technologist in Manitoba who meets one or more of the following criteria is deemed to be proficient in English:
+An applicant for registration as a Medical Laboratory Technologist in Manitoba who meets one or more of the following criteria is deemed to be proficient in the English language when he or she has:

 All other applicants for registration in Manitoba are required to provide evidence of competence in, and a comprehension of, English language.
 For more information, please refer to Policy BOA-17.